 However, overall it is essential to get to grips with the fundamentals of the golf swing and create a repeatable system that targets the different areas for game improvement.

 When it comes to the basics of the golf swing there are a few core elements for you to consider.
 These include the aim, backswing, downswing, grip and stance.
-Below we go into what these mean in full detail.

 In Summary: Working on the aim of your swing will impact the direction that the golf ball travels.
 Correct golf alignment can work to ensure that you increase your accuracy.